MetaMask/mm-docs-v2/snaps/tutorials/gas-fee.md

 ---
-description: Follow this tutorial on creating a gas fee snap.
+description: Create a snap that estimates gas fees.
 ---

 # Create a gas fee snap